Eco Creatures: Save the Forest

 Eco Creatures: Save the Forest, known as Ecolis (エコリス, Ekorisu) in Japan and as Ecolis: Save the Forest in Europe, is a real-time strategy video game for the Nintendo DS video game console.
-It was co-developed by LightWeight and Headlock Corporation and was released in Japan on August 23, 2007 by Interchannel; in North America on March 4, 2008 by Majesco Entertainment; and in Europe on June 13, 2008 by Rising Star Games.
+It was co-developed by LightWeight and Headlock Corporation and was released in Japan on August 23, 2007 by Interchannel; the game saw the release in 2008, for North America on March 4 by Majesco Entertainment, and in Europe on June 13 by Rising Star Games.
 Eco Creatures is sponsored by the World Wide Fund for Nature.

 Synopsis

 The residents of the Mana Woods had lived in peace and harmony for many years when the nearby Kingdom starts destroying the woods to expand the Kingdom.
 Dorian, the hero of the game, with the help of his mentor and the forest spirits, the Ecomon, Ecolis, and Ecoby, sets out to stop the pollution and save the forest.

 Gameplay

 Eco Creatures uses the stylus to control three types of small rodents; a Squirrel called Ecolis, a Flying squirrel called Ecomon, and a Beaver called Ecoby.
-All of their characteristics depend on their colour, which is very similar to Nintendo's own Pikmin series.
+All of their characteristics depend on their colour, which is similar to Nintendo's own Pikmin series.

 Eco Creatures supported Nintendo Wi-Fi Connection before that service was discontinued in 2014.
 There was also a level creation mode, with support for online connectivity.
 It has been stated that Dorian is able to either summon a spirit, or transform into one.